tompaana/liveperson-bot-adapter/README.md

 This is a sample bot to feature the LivePerson Bot adapter that enables the integration of the Microsoft Bot Framework to the [LivePerson](https://www.liveperson.com/) care agent system.
+In addition to simply revieving and sending messages, with the help of the [LivePerson Agent SDK](https://github.com/LivePersonInc/node-agent-sdk) the adapter unlocks all the features of the LivePerson service, such as transferring the conversation to a human care agent.
+Note that for some features additional code may be required.

 ![LivePerson Bot Adapter overview](/doc/liveperson-bot-adapter-overview.png)